rytswd/get-gitops-k8s/README.md

 ### `orchestration`: Orchestrate Dependencies

-Argo CD has a notion of "Application", which is a bundle of K8s resources. `orchestration` directory is used as a parent Application, which defines Applications underneath it.
+Argo CD has a notion of "Application", which is a bundle of K8s resources, defined under a Git repository. `orchestration` directory is used as a parent Application, which defines Applications underneath it.
 Applications allow multiple formats, and `orchestration` uses Helm Chart format.
 This allows enabling and disabling Application by defining a flag in `values.yaml` file, provided that a template is made to handle it.

 As you can see in `orchestration/templates/` directory, you simply need to add a new application definition here for Argo CD to pick up the new application setup.
 You can also make use of `values.yaml` such as enabled flag.